Overview of Portugal's Dairy Industry

 Dairy Cattle and Milk Production

-Portugal is home to approximately 250,000 dairy cattle, primarily located in the northern regions where favorable climatic conditions and nutrient-rich pastures prevail.
-The country produces around 2 billion liters of milk annually, a stable volume that satisfies both domestic consumption and export demands.
-This underscores Portugal's competence and reliability in the dairy sector.
+Portugal is home to about 250,000 dairy cattle, primarily located in the northern regions where favorable climatic conditions and nutrient-rich pastures contribute to robust milk production.
+The nation produces around 2 billion liters of milk annually, a stable volume that satisfies both domestic consumption and export demands, highlighting Portugal's competence and reliability in the dairy sector.

 Milk Processing and Cheese Production

-Out of the total milk production, about 1.8 billion liters are processed each year, highlighting Portugal's advanced capabilities in transforming raw milk into a variety of consumable dairy products.
-The nation also produces approximately 150,000 tons of cheese annually, with renowned varieties such as Queijo de Azeitão and Queijo Serra da Estrela, celebrated for their distinctive flavors and textures.
+Out of the total milk production, approximately 1.8 billion liters are processed each year.
+This demonstrates Portugal's advanced capabilities in transforming raw milk into a variety of consumable dairy products.
+The country produces about 150,000 tons of cheese annually, with famous varieties such as Queijo de Azeitão and Queijo Serra da Estrela, known for their distinctive flavors and textures.

 Milk Powder and Whey Production